Vegan raw foods featuring dehydrated beet and carrot patties.

 Just like the food at Taco Bell, you’ll often find that raw food recipes commonly consist of variations of the same dozen ingredients.
 These ingredients show up in endless variations:

-Raw food diet are easier to follow in warmer climates, in part because of the abundance of delicious tropical fruits and coconuts.
+Raw food diets are much easier to follow in warmer climates, in part because of the abundance of delicious tropical fruits and coconuts.
 In particular, bananas and avocados are mainstays of many raw food diets.

 And here are some of the most common items eaten by raw foodists: